Same-sex marriage in Mississippi: Native American nations

 Native Americans have deep-rooted marriage traditions, placing a strong emphasis on community, family and spiritual connections.
+Traditional Choctaw marriages (ittihalʋlli) involve a symbolic blanket ceremony to signify the spouses joining as one family, traditional clothing, following by feasting and dancing.
+Marriages were exogamous, matrilineal, matriarchal and mostly monogamous, though chiefs (mi̱ko) occasionally practiced polygyny.
 While there are no records of same-sex marriages being performed in Native American cultures in the way they are commonly defined in Western legal systems, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
 In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 Historically, this identity sometimes allowed for unions between two people of the same biological sex.
 In the Choctaw language, two-spirit people are known as ohoyo holba (/cho/), though the term is relatively modern.
 It is unknown if Choctaw two-spirit individuals were historically allowed to marry, as a lot of traditional knowledge was lost in the aftermath of colonization and the Trail of Tears for those Choctaw forcibly removed to the Indian Territory.
 Choctaw author LeAnne Howe stated in a 2022 book, "Often they weren't just involved with other men but had many levels of relationships.
 They were also involved with our community in very special ways.
 They could be healers.
 They're people that protected our children because they embodied more than one thing.
 And what is part of Choctawan aesthetics is that we revere things that are unusual.
 Different.
 When you look at the spirit that's connected in [ohoyo holba], and when they put on that dress in olden times, they are saying 'the embodiment of many'."
 Some female-bodied two-spirit individuals use the term hattak holba (/cho/).